nioinnovation/react-nuik/docs/components/checkbox.md

 See Radio Buttons for a container component that allows only one Checkbox in a group to be checked.

-See Toggle for a binary (off/on) selector. _(? or Toggle could also be an alternate-style trinary selector?)_
+See Toggle for a binary (off/on) selector.

 ## Try it
 _an embedded Codepen here_